Battle of Annual: Battle

 The overstretched Spanish military build-up in the Eastern Spanish Protectorate in Morocco crumbled.
 After the battle, the Rifians advanced eastward and overran more than 130 Spanish blockhouses.
 The Spanish garrisons were destroyed without mounting a coordinated response to the attacks.
 By the end of August, Spain had lost all the territories that it had gained in the area since 1909.

+Death of Silvestre

 General Silvestre disappeared and his remains were never found.
 According to one report, Spanish sergeant Francisco Basallo Becerra from the Kandoussi garrison, an outpost east of Annual, identified the remains of Silvestre by his general's sash.
-A Moorish courier from Kaddour 'n Amar said that eight days after the battle, he saw the corpse of the general lying face down on the battlefield and still recognizable by his sash and epaulettes.
+A Moorish courier from Kaddour 'n Amar said that eight days after the battle, he saw the corpse of the general lying face down on the battlefield and still recognizable by his sash and insignia.
+Yet another account has Silvestre, still in Annual, shouting into the chaos "run, run little soldiers, the bogeyman is coming" before shooting himself.